-The only other cost of liquidation vs dissolution will be time costs.
+The only other cost of liquidation vs dissolution will be on your time.
 There is undoubtedly more administration involved in liquidation vs dissolution.
-However, due to recent changes in insolvency practice, this is much less onerous than it ever was.
+However, due to recent changes in insolvency practice, this is much less onerous than it ever was and is now required to be done remotely and we deal with this process largely online through a dedicated case administrator.
 Given the potential benefits involved, it’s not particularly time-consuming.
 We outline the process and the timescales in more detail here.

 If you are thinking about liquidation vs dissolution and have any questions, feel free to contact one of our business rescue experts directly for more tailored advice.